Brachytherapy for recurrent head and neck cancer. | Canada Hyperbarics Skip to main content

 What They Found

-Reirradiation can substantially improve local tumor control for recurrent head and neck cancer, with a minimum dose of at least 60 Gy recommended, preferably delivered via brachytherapy.
+Reirradiation can substantially improve local tumour control for recurrent head and neck cancer, with a minimum dose of at least 60 Gy recommended, preferably delivered via brachytherapy.
 Radiobiological considerations dictate the use of small fraction sizes to optimize treatment.
 Utilizing advanced imaging and conformal radiotherapy techniques, such as 3D planning and intensity-modulated radiotherapy, is crucial for applying high tumoricidal doses while minimizing critical normal tissue exposure.

 What This Means for Canadian Patients

 Canadian patients with recurrent head and neck cancer who are not candidates for surgery may benefit from reirradiation, especially with brachytherapy.
-This approach offers a practical option to improve local tumor control by delivering precise, high-dose radiation.
+This approach offers a practical option to improve local tumour control by delivering precise, high-dose radiation.

 Canadian Relevance